irnlogic/tiny/README.md

 Thats it, however please do not underestimate the challnge here, you can still run into nearly all of the bottlenecks that you would see in a more 'complex' application :)

-Our Tiny app application will be made out of 3 services:
+Our 'Tiny url' application will be made out of 3 services:
 - Django rest server
 - Redis cache
 - Postgres database